r4yen/TrevorAddons/README.md

 # TrevorAddons

-TrevorAddons is a client-side Fabric mod for Hypixel SkyBlock Trevor hunting.
+TrevorAddons is a client-side Fabric mod for SkyBlock Trevor hunting.
 It highlights Trevor animals with ESP boxes and optional tracers, plus an in-game settings screen.

 ## Features